 The FCC has already had issues with the report, issuing a draft with some inflated carrier-provided coverage data.

-Arguably one of the strengths of FCC chair Ajit Pai's decision to make public such draft items is that they can be vetted and such errors discovered, though that did not assuage the concerns that error raised that there could be more, given that it is based on ISP self-reporting, and came only after Pai had touted the data.
+Arguably one of the strengths of FCC Chairman Ajit Pai's decision to make public such draft items is that they can be vetted and such errors discovered, though that did not assuage the concerns that error raised that there could be more, given that it is based on ISP self-reporting, and came only after FCC Chairman Ajit Pai had touted the data.